Coyotes vs. Sabres: Betting Trends, Odds, Advanced Stats

 Coyotes Advanced Stats

-- The Coyotes went 5-5-0 over its most recent 10 contests, including a 5-5-0 record versus the spread during that span.

-- Five of Arizona's last 10 contests have gone over the total.
+- Arizona hit the over in four of its past 10 contests.

-- The Coyotes have averaged a total of 6.2 goals over their last 10 games, 0.3 less than this matchup's total of 6.5.
+- The Coyotes have had an average of 6.1 total goals scored in their past 10 games, 0.4 fewer than this game's over/under.

-- During their last 10 games, the Coyotes and their opponents are scoring 0.3 fewer goals per game than their season-long game scoring average, 8.7.
+- During their past 10 games, the Coyotes have scored 0.6 fewer goals per game than their average on the season.

 Watch the NHL on Max with the B/R Sports Add-On